theopenconversationkit/tock-docker/README.md

 And go to [http://localhost](http://localhost) to use the admin interface.

+The default login/password is admin@vsct.fr/password.

 ### Run the Open Data Bot example

 This docker-compose file starts the NLP stack with the [Open Data Bot](https://github.com/voyages-sncf-technologies/tock-bot-open-data).

 * Edit the file [bot-open-data-variables.env](https://github.com/voyages-sncf-technologies/tock-docker/blob/master/bot-open-data-variables.env) and set the required env variables.

-You will need a (free) [SNCF Open Data key](https://data.sncf.com/) and a Messenger application (look at the [Facebook documentation](https://developers.facebook.com/docs/messenger-platform/guides/quick-start)).
+You will need a (free) [SNCF Open Data key](https://data.sncf.com/) and a Messenger application with "messages" and "messaging_postbacks" webhook events activated (look at the [Facebook documentation](https://developers.facebook.com/docs/messenger-platform/guides/quick-start)).

 ```sh
     #get the file